tinavanschelt/redux-starter-with-api/README.md

 # Super Simple React Starter

-This is a simple React starter built for personal use.
+A simple React starter built for personal use.
 I generally use if for quick examples / prototyping.

 * a lightweight webpack config
 * styled-components